 Over the band’s 40 year history, The Narcs have attracted new fans with their fusion of South Island and Sydney-drenched rock’n’roll.
 From playing their first gig in Christchurch in 1980, the band has had a slew of radio and video hits including “Heart and Soul”, “Lazy Susan”, “Diamonds on China” and “Abandoned By Love”.
 The Narcs’ recording legacy includes three studio albums: “The Great Divide” (1984), “The Narcs” (1986) and “Push The Boat Out” (1996), and a compilation “Best of The Narcs” (2002).

-More recently, 2018 saw the band release two new singles/videos Summerhill Stone and Not Over, appear at Canterbury’s Selwyn Sounds, and tour with Psuedo Echo.
-2019 has seen their Not Over Summer Tour, headlining Nelson’s Marchfest and touring The Narcs Unplugged 2019 shows.
+More recently, 2018 saw the band release two singles/videos Summerhill Stone and Not Over, appear at Canterbury’s Selwyn Sounds, and tour with Psuedo Echo.
+2019 has seen their Not Over Summer Tour, headlining Nelson’s Marchfest and playing a series of The Narcs Unplugged gigs.

 This is a group with a rich and interesting backstory which is embedded in our Trans -Tasman musical culture.
 It was a pleasure to see them perform live again..it was magical